osbesdl/OSBES-Preset-Repository/CONTRIBUTING.md

-Make sure to read all of these points before contributing your own packs.
+### Make sure to read these guidelines before contributing your own packs.

-If any of the points in this format are not followed, your pull request will be declined.
+### If any of the points in this format are not followed, your pull request <b>will</b> be declined.

-1. Make sure that your pack is contributed in the community folder
+1. Make sure that your pack is distributed in `.mcpack` format, not `.zip`

-2. Make sure that your pack is distributed in `.mcpack` format, not `.zip`
+2. Make sure that your pack file is named appropriately

-3. Make sure that your pack file is named appropriately
+3. Ensure that your pack works with the latest release of OSBES

-4. Make sure you've tested your pack with the latest **RELEASE** version of OSBES
+4. You **must** have a description and at least 2 screenshots for your pack showing what you changed

-5. In your pull request, show detailed screenshots of most of the things you have changed
+5. Your descriptions must be truthful

-6. In your pull request, allow edits by maintainers
+6. Your pack must be original, and not something that has already been done by yourself or another submitter